zineanteoh/I24-smoothness-visualizer/README.md

 # I24-smoothness-visualizer

+graph_trajectory.py graphs the computed trajectory against a smoothing spline fit

-graph_trajectory.py plots and saves trajectory graph to the 3rd derivative (jerk).
-Derivatives are computed using discrete-time derivatives.
+the trajectory's derivatives are computed up to jerk using discrete-time derivatives. the smoothing fit used is interpolated univariate spline fit.